Welcome to the After School Education and Safety (ASES) Program!

-The ASES Program is available to students on a first-come, first-served basis, with a limited number of students who can be served.
 First priority shall go to pupils who are identified by the program as homeless youth, as defined by the federal McKinney-Vento homeless Assistance Act (42 U.S.C.
 Sec.
 11434a), at the time that they apply for enrollment or at any time during the school year, and to pupils who are identified by the program as being in foster care.
 Second priority for enrollment will be given to students who can attend the full day every day.
 Further priority is based on the number of days per week that a student can attend.
 The number of days attended per week is monitored throughout the school year.
 If there is a wait list of students, they are added to the program as current students who do not meet prioritized attendance requirements are dropped.

 Please check the school’s website for registration details.
 ASES information is presented at the spring parent orientation meeting for incoming 6th grade students, with time to ask questions following the program.
 The school’s website will provide specific spring registration procedures for incoming 6th grade students.

 Current students in ASES may register in the spring – see each school’s website or check with the site coordinator.
 At Valley Elementary, registration for 1st – 5th grade students is held during school registration.
 Middle School registration for new students is during school registration days in August.
 Depending on the number of openings, students may register for the program or be placed on a wait list.
 Additionally, students may register throughout the school year if there are openings; and if the program is full, students will be wait-listed.